OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ### allowErrorForDataTypeAny

-The `allowErrorForDataTypeAny` property is a boolean.
+The `allowErrorForDataTypeAny` property is a boolean data type.
 Setting the value to true allows a custom function to process errors as input values.
 All parameters with the type `any` or `any[][]` can accept errors as input values when `allowErrorForDataTypeAny` is set to true.
 The default `allowErrorForDataTypeAny` value is false.

+> [!NOTE]
+> Unlike the other JSON metadata properties, `allowErrorForDataTypeAny` is a top-level property and contains no sub-properties.
+See the preceding [JSON metadata code sample](#json-metadata-example) for additional information.

 ### functions